otto-de/recsys-dataset/README.md

 - If you predict 20 items correctly out of the ground truth labels, you will still score 1.0.

+### Where can I find item and user metadata?

+- This dataset intentionally only contains anonymized IDs.
+Given its already large size, we deliberately did not include content features to make the dataset more manageable and focus on collaborative filtering techniques that solve the multi-objective problem.

 ## License

 The OTTO dataset is released under the [CC-BY 4.0 License](https://creativecommons.org/licenses/by/4.0/), while the code is licensed under the [MIT License](LICENSE).